Unified Communications: A Guide for Small Businesses

-Unified communications, or UC, integrates voice calling, video conferencing, and instant messaging into a single platform.
-It provides a central hub for collaboration across multiple channels, resulting in productivity, reduced costs, and better customer experience.
-Read on to discover the top providers, features included in a UC system, and the benefits of unified communications to small businesses.
+Creating a reliable communications stack helps businesses grow and maintain customers.
+Unified communications (UC) integrates voice calling, video conferencing, and instant messaging into a single platform.
+It provides a central hub for collaboration across multiple channels, resulting in productivity, reduced costs, and better customer experiences.
+In this guide, we answer “What is unified communications?” and cover some of the best providers, practices, and benefits of a dedicated UC system.

 How Unified Communications Works

-Unified communications systems work by sending and receiving voice, video, and text data from one application over the internet using voice over internet protocol (VoIP) technology.
-This integrates various communication channels, creating a system that acts as a central hub for sharing files and collaborating with teams.
+UC integrates various communication channels, creating a system that acts as a central hub for sharing files and collaborating with teams.
 For example, users are able to make calls, host video meetings, and start a group chat, all from a single platform.
+This provides a simplified solution for intra-company communication.
+For example, as you chat with a colleague, you can opt to send a file or initiate a video conference for a more in-depth, face-to-face communication session.

 Top Features of Unified Communications